 Between 2003 and 2005, the Hawk Conservancy Trust released 12 Red Kites into the wild.
 We bred four of these Kites here at the Trust and released them as fledglings in handmade nests; the remaining birds were adults and released from an aviary.
 We worked closely with local farmers and landowners for nearly five years to ensure the local community was involved and supportive of the project.
 We were able to measure the kites’ movements and behaviour after release by fitting them with radio-transmitters and leg rings.

 The results of our surveys show very positive results and we estimate that the population of Red Kites across the study area more than doubled between 2011 and 2016.
 This is not unexpected in a population that is re-establishing itself and re-colonising available habitat.
-Our results for this project have just been written-up and will be published soon.
+We have recently published these results in a scientific journal, which you can read here.

 After the successful reintroductions, the number of Red Kites surviving was similar to wild populations: 50% in the first year and 70% in the second and third years.
 The kites started to breed and each breeding pair was raising an average of two chicks, which is similar to wild birds breeding in Europe.